25th January 2023

 When a natural burial ground is full, to all appearances it’s almost indistinguishable from any other field or woodland, meaning that it can be an amenity for everyone.
 And because the bodies need to lie there undisturbed, you can count on it staying that way for hundreds of years into the future.

-With two stunning sites in the East Midlands, Tithe Green provides environmentally-friendly funerary solutions in our stunning wildflower meadows that are helping to boost local bee populations, or in one of our woodland sites where a new tree will be planted directly above every burial spot.
+With three stunning sites in the East Midlands, Tithe Green provides environmentally-friendly funerary solutions in our stunning wildflower meadows that are helping to boost local bee populations, or in one of our woodland sites where a new tree will be planted directly above every burial spot.

 Contact us now to find out more or book your natural burial spot.